Hjdskes/dwm-patches/README.md

 	* in gridlayout, we can't hide either the left or the right screen edge's border off-screen.
 * smfact
 	* negative smfact can't properly function the way it is, so for now remains disabled.
-* netwmdemandsattention
-	* having the window manager set hints for a client is directly contrary to ICCCM §4.1.2.
-We could just use `c->isurgent = True`, but that does not give us the actual urgent border.
-Seeing DWM does mess with hints (in `clearurgent()` and in `updatewmhints()`, I'm not making it that big of an issue.